planariangames/mettlecore/METTLE_Core_SRD_Engine.md

 **Dana:** Hmm... you lifted on the hinges, what if the door is so loose it just came off the hinges?

 **Guide:** nice, I can work with that.
-The shopkeeper might notice...
+If you fail and make noise, the missing door will make it obvious what you were up to, and if you succeed the shopkeeper might notice a mislaid door.

 **Troy/Kirin:** Ha... ok I'll take it for the Twist reroll.